Lee Hyun-ju (footballer)

-Lee Hyun-ju (born 7 February 2003) is a South Korean professional footballer who plays as a winger and attacking midfielder for Primeira Liga club Arouca and the South Korea national team.
+Lee Hyun-ju (born 7 February 2003) is a South Korean professional footballer who plays as a winger or attacking midfielder for Primeira Liga club Arouca and the South Korea national team.

 Early life

 Lee spent his youth career at Tree Mers FC in Ansan and Pohang Steelers.

 Club career

 Bayern Munich II

 In January 2022, Lee joined German giants Bayern Munich from Pohang Steelers on a year-long loan deal, with the option to make the deal permanent.
 After impressing with the club's reserve team while on loan, Bayern Munich took up the option to make the deal permanent in August 2022, with Lee signing a deal through 2025.
 He played for the reserve team at the Regionalliga Bayern.

 On 7 July 2023, Lee was loaned to recently promoted 2.
 Bundesliga club Wehen Wiesbaden for the 2023–24 season.
 On 23 June 2024, he extended his contract with Bayern Munich until 2027 and was loaned to another 2.
 Bundesliga club Hannover 96 for the 2024–25 season, with an option to make the move permanent.
 He had performed various roles in Bayern's midfield, whereas he mostly played as a winger at the two clubs.